By Kelly Terpstra, firstname.lastname@example.org

 The landfill is ready to open some more ground in what is a race against time and accumulation of refuse that ranges anywhere from sofas to dead animal carcases — but definitely no TVs or tires.

-The regional sanitary landfill, which sits just inside the Howard County line, opened in 1973.
+The regional sanitary landfill, which sits on the outskirts of the Mitchell County line, opened in 1973.
 It features 200 acres of tillable ground — 365 acres all told if you include its ponds.

 The waste management site is currently undergoing some remodeling as it will dig and construct another five acres into what is called a cell.
 There are currently two cells in use that store garbage, then are plowed over with dirt and sand to create a slope.